 Do you have dry eye problems even though your CPAP machine data shows your mask isn’t leaking?
 You’re best advised to visit your sleep specialist to discuss the possibility that you may be experiencing CRANS.

-- Careful observation of mask usage during an overnight sleep study in the lab and/or
+- Careful observation of mask usage during an overnight sleep study in the lab

 - Performance of a “saline bubble test”

 What is a saline bubble test?

 This simple, inexpensive, and straightforward approach quickly identifies and diagnoses CRANS.
 The medical specialist attending your sleep study applies a few drops of saline into your eyes while you’re awake and at rest on your back.
 Then you put on your PAP therapy mask and turn on your machine.

 As the name of the test suggests, bubbles from the tear ducts in the bottom portion of the eye will confirm you have CRANS.
 The bubble test captures the escape of air from inside the upper airway through these tiny ducts in the eyes – precisely the opposite problem of those for whom dry eyes are caused by air blowing into them.5